 The flu vaccine will help prevent you getting flu and is your best protection against the virus.
 It will not stop all flu viruses but if you do get flu after vaccination, it’s likely to be milder and shorter-lived than it would otherwise have been.
 It takes between 10 and 14 days for your immune system to respond fully after you’ve had the flu jab.

-Within the Trust we have: supportive conversations with managers, access to our specific email address for questions: Mandatoryvaccinations@merseycare.nhs.uk, access to our staff support services including psychological therapies and two specific question and answer sessions.
+Within the Trust we can offer supportive conversations with managers or vaccinators; access to our specific email address for questions: vaccinations@merseycare.nhs.uk; a longer appointment slot to discuss any concerns or to take things at your own pace and access to our staff support services including psychological therapies and the Talking Therapies services for those with needle phobias.

 Yes.
 The NHS would not offer any vaccinations to the public until it is safe to do so.
 The MHRA, the official UK regulator authorising licensed use of medicines and vaccines by healthcare professionals, has said these vaccines are safe and highly effective, and we have full confidence in their expert judgement and processes.